hofstadter-io/hof/docs/content/the-walkthrough/simple-server/templates.md

 5. __Config Files__ - generate yaml or json into the output, bypassing the template engine

 Templates are based on Go `text/template` with extra helpers and conventions.
-We will cover the basics in the first-example and they should be familiar to other text templating systems.
+We will cover the basics in the the-walkthrough and they should be familiar to other text templating systems.
 Read [template writing(/code-generation/template-writing/) to learn more about the details.

 ### Once Templates